Get a free, no obligation personal loan quote with rates as low as 9.99%

 Find out what you still owe on your mortgage, which you can do by looking at a recent mortgage statement or by checking your mortgage account online.

-You can get a rough idea of what your home is currently valued at by doing an online search.
+You can get a rough idea of your current home value by doing an online search.
 You can visit a real estate website and type in your location to see what other properties like yours are being sold for.
 If you want a more accurate estimate, you may want to consider hiring an appraiser to come and evaluate your home and tell you exactly what your home is currently worth in today’s market.

 3. Subtract Your Loan Balance From Your Home’s Value

-To find out if you owe more on your mortgage than what your home is currently worth, subtract your mortgage balance from the property value.
-If you still owe $450,000 on your mortgage, for instance, and your home is only worth $425,000, then your mortgage would be considered underwater by $25,000.
+To find out if you owe more on your mortgage than your home is worth, subtract your mortgage balance from the property value.
+For instance, if you still owe $450,000 on your mortgage, and your home is only worth $425,000, your mortgage would be considered underwater by $25,000.

 How To Avoid An Underwater Mortgage?